A fast algorithm for radiative transport in isotropic media: Numerical experiments

 \section{Numerical experiments}

-We now present some numerical simulations to demonstrate the performance of our algorithm.
-We focus on the comparison between the algorithm for solving ~\eqref{EQ:ERT Intgrl FMM} with a regular \GMRES solver and with our algorithm, i.e., a \GMRES solver with FMM accelerations on the evaluation of~\eqref{EQ:Intgrl Discr}.
-Our main purpose is to demonstrate that the computational complexity of the FMM-accelerated \GMRES algorithm indeed scales linearly with respect to the size of the spatial discretization, while maintains desired accuracy.
-This means that the main cost of our algorithm for solving the ERT~\eqref{EQ:ERT} is independent of the angular discretization.
+We now present some numerical simulations to demonstrate the performance of the algorithm we developed.
+We perform simulations in both homogeneous and inhomogeneous media.
+In the homogeneous case, both $\mu_a$ and $\mu_s$ are constants (and so is $\mu=\mu_a+\mu_s$).
+We can therefore evaluate $E(\bx, \by)= \exp(-\mu |\bx - \by|)$ analytically.
+In the inhomogeneous case, both $\mu_a$ and $\mu_s$ are at least $C^2$ smooth but are defined on the collocation points only.
+We therefore have to compute the line integral in $E(\bx, \by)$ by the summation of line integrals on each cell; see the discussions in Section~\ref{SEC: LINE INT} on this issue.

-In all the simulations, we nodimensionalize the transport equation.
-All the simulations are done in the fixed square domain $\Omega=(0, 1)^2$ with physical absorption coefficient $\mu_a\equiv\mu-\mu_s\approx 0.2$.
-We vary the scattering coefficient to test the performance of the algorithm in different regimes.
-The larger the scattering coefficient $\mu$ is, the more diffusive the solution of the ERT behaves, since the size of the domain and the physical absorption coefficient are fixed.
-However, as we will see, the performance of our algorithm does not change dramatically from the low scattering transport regime to the highly scattering diffusive regime.
+All the simulations are performed on the nondimensionalized transport equation so that the physics are on determined by the relative size of the coefficients to the size of the domain of the problem which we take as the unit square $\Omega=(0, 1)^2$.
+We discretize the domain with uniform grids as described in Section~\ref{SEC:DISC}.
+The linear systems involved are also solved with the \GMRES algorithm implemented in MATLAB.
+We set the \GMRES stopping tolerance at $10^{-12}$.
+We vary the scattering coefficient $\mu_s$ to test the performances of the algorithm in different regimes.
+The larger the scattering coefficient $\mu_s$ is, the more diffusive the solution behaves.
+As we will see in the following experiments, the performance of our algorithm does not change dramatically from the low scattering transport regime to the moderately scattering transport regime.

-We introduce four time measures: (i) $T^{dir}$ denotes the time cost of direct summation for~\eqref{EQ:Intgrl Discr}; (ii) $T^{FMM}$ denotes the time cost of FMM evaluation of ~\eqref{EQ:Intgrl Discr}; (iii) $T^{dir}_{\GMRES}$ denotes the time cost of the \GMRES algorithm with direct summation for solving~\eqref{EQ:ERT Intgrl FMM}; and (iv) $T^{FMM}_{\GMRES}$ denotes the time cost of the \GMRES algorithm with FMM-acceleration for solving~\eqref{EQ:ERT Intgrl FMM}.
+To simplify the presentation, we list in Table~\ref{TAB: NOTATION} various parameters to be used to measure the performance of the algorithms in solving the integral equation~\eqref{EQ:ERT Intgrl FMM}.
 Note that in our computations, we have cached all the line integrals needed when setting up the algorithm.
-Therefore, the $T_{\GMRES}^{FMM}$ (resp. $T_{\GMRES}^{dir}$) does not include $T^{FMM}$ (resp. $T^{dir}$).
-All the computational times shown below are based on a Dell OptiPlex 745 Pentium D 3.4GHz desktop with 16GB RAM.
+Therefore, the cost $T^{\text{ {fmm}}}_{\text{ {g}}}$ (resp. $T^{\text{ {dir}}}_{\text{ {g}}}$) does not include the cost $T^{\text{ {fmm}}}$ (resp. $T^{\text{ {dir}}}$).
+All the computations shown below are \emph{single-threaded} on a Linux laptop with i7-6560U CPU @ 2.20GHz and 16GB RAM.

-To measure the accuracy of the FMM-accelerated calculation, with respect to the solution of the regular discretization, we use the relative $l^2$ error $\|U^{dir}-U^{FMM}\|_{l^2}/\|U^{dir}\|_{l^2}$ where $U^{dir}$ and $U^{FMM}$ are respectively the solutions with the direct \GMRES algorithm and the FMM-accelerated \GMRES algorithm.